1whatleytay/saturn/documentation/core saturn functionality.md

 ### 1. Play

 The Play functionality allows you to run a program or execute a specific code snippet.
 By clicking the Play button, you can start the execution of your code and see the output or behavior of your program.
+Note that the play button will only execute code up until the first breakpoint is encountered.
+At this point, program execution will automatically pause.
+Pressing the play button again will continue program execution after this breakpoint.

 ### 2. Pause